 The literary version is found at Thinking On the Blue Roads

 The raw data for which can be found on The Blue Roads of Thinking.

 It is clear to me that there is a ring speciation going on where educated rational people (ERSSG) are at one side of the ring and belief based generally undereducated people (UFSSG) are at the other.
 In between are the educated believers (EFSSG) who may do well in technical and even science that does not require critical and rational thinking.
 Other parts of the ring includes educated secular (ESSSG) where the SSGs like spectator sports and even some business organizations.
 Thinking and analysis is discouraged in favor of fitting into the group ethos.
 Educational achievement is quite varied in this group, but is of less value than knowledge of the details and social values of the chosen SSG.
-Throughout I will be using the concept of Social Support Group or SSG to designate the parts of the ring.

 The speciation is due to mating habits.
 ERSSG couples breed late and selection is on willingness of the male to share parenting among other things.
 The women will generally choose the second to last year of academia for the first child.
 Mid to late 20's for most.
 The third year of med school is known as the breeding year for female med students.
 Marriage optional although the man is generally securely pair bonded.
 The woman's choice to eliminate the contraceptive is the key to breaking into this species.